asfadmin/cloud-tools/test-cnm/README.md

 for the purposes of grouping test files together into one payload.

 ### Metadata file
-For files that are uploaded entirely in a single request, the etag returned by the s3 ListObjectsV2 operation will be used as the checksum value in the CNM payload.
-However, as some files may be large enough that they need to be uploaded using multipart, an additional s3 object is used to store the computed checksums, and additional metadata for these large files.
+Generating CNM-S messages requires some additional metadata that isn't necessarily available on the S3 objects themselves.
+This metadata can instead be stored in the `metadata.json` file.
+Entries in the file are considered optional and the tool will attempt to guess at the correct values if they are missing from the metadata file.

-The file has the key `metadata.json` and is layed out like this:
+The `metadata.json` file is layed out like this:

 ```json
 {